 A big drawback of this is the quilting.
 The stitches are arranged in parallel lines across the quilt, which means it doesn’t follow the body’s contour very well.
 Cold air sometimes slips between the body and the hammock.

-Unlike some products, a underquilt will not be ideal 100% of the time.
+Unlike some products, an underquilt will not be ideal 100% of the time.
 The best hammock underquilts are made for specific seasons and temperatures.
 It mostly depends on how and when you use it most.

 The best value-for-money multi-purpose product is the Outdoor Vitalis Aerie.
 It’s customizable, can be used in many ways, and does its job in keeping you warm.
 It’s lightweight for its size and functions and has straps and zippers for other hammock gear.

 Many campers still consider the ENO Blaze Hammock Underquilt as the best option.
 It is sufficiently warm, greatly built, and will last you for years.
+Its goose-down lining also ensures utmost comfort, so the biggest problem with this underquilt is the willpower to get out of in the morning.

 Not all underquilts are created equal.
 The first step of finding the best underquilt is to know the size of your own hammock.
 While some hammocks will claim a universal fit, it’s still a one-size-fits-most situation.